Behind the camera: Zhang Zhenshi (1914 – 1992) was a famous effigy painter and outstanding fine art educator in China

-The Communist party of China after taking control of mainland China began at once building a personality cult around the Communist leader, Chairman Mao.
+The Communist Party of China after taking control of mainland China began at once building a personality cult around the Communist leader, Chairman Mao.
 His image appeared all over the country but it was this image created on the first anniversary, in 1949, of the Communists take over of mainland China that became the most reproduced image of Mao.

 Mao Zedong (December 26, 1893 – September 9, 1976) was a Chinese communist leader who led the Communist Party of China (CPC) to victory against the nationalist Kuomintang (KMT) in the Chinese Civil War.
-The 20 year long civil war technically ended when Mao’s forces captured all of mainland China on which the CPC established the People’s Republic of China on October 1, 1949 in Beijing.
+The 20-year long civil war technically ended when Mao’s forces captured all of mainland China on which the CPC established the People’s Republic of China on October 1, 1949, in Beijing.
 The CPC is technically still at war with nationalist forces who retreated to and still remain on the island of Taiwan, the Republic of China (ROC).
 Both Taiwan and mainland China declare that they are the real China.

 Mao leadership remains a controversial subject.
-Many see his rule as a great revolutionary leader who lead China from a poor backward nation to world superpower.
+Many see his rule as a great revolutionary leader who led China from a poor backward nation to world superpower.
 Critics point to the infamous, Great Leap Forward which killed anywhere from 20 to 70 million Chinese or the Cultural Revolution which greatly disrupted the country, for almost a decade.
 Officials now don’t know where to stand on Mao’s rule and the official line is that his policies were 70% right and 30% wrong.
 The book the Evil 100 list Mao as the third most evil person in history behind Hitler and Stalin.

 Portrait for Power

-On June 3, 2006 the original painting was set to go on the auction block.
+On June 3, 2006, the original painting was set to go on the auction block.
 The Beijing Huachen Auction Company which stated there would be no location restrictions on the portrait and that the sale would have been open to both Chinese and foreign bidders were forced to cancel the auction after a huge outcry from the Chinese public.
 Mao is still beloved by many Chinese and they feared that a foreign bidder would take it out of the country.
-Eventually a deal was reached with the private Chinese-American owner who agreed to sell the painting to the China’s National Museum.
+Eventually, a deal was reached with the private Chinese-American owner who agreed to sell the painting to China’s National Museum.
 The purchase was jointly financed by the museum and the State Administration of Cultural Heritage.
-For the auction the painting was valued at $120,000 American dollars but the price actually paid was not disclosed.
+For the auction, the painting was valued at $120,000 American dollars but the price actually paid was not disclosed.